vism2889/RAS_PROJECTS/ROS/turtlebot3_resources/README.md

 # Turtlebot3 with Ubuntu 18.04 and ROS Melodic

 ### These instructions assume you already on a system running Ubuntu 18.04 have ROS Melodic installed.
+### I ran into issues with versioning of protoc, I would recommend using protoc-3.0.0 (add more info)

 ##### You will need to go into the catkin workspace you want to build turtlebot3 in.
 `cd ~/turtlebot3_catkin_ws/src`